wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

     *   (b) that, if the recipient discloses the information pursuant to [section 41][53], the recipient will be bound by the obligation that is imposed by paragraph (a).

-    (2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, who knowingly contravenes this section.
+    (2) Every person commits an offence, and is liable on conviction to a fine not exceeding $1,000, who knowingly contravenes this section.

+    Section 40(2): amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41 Secrecy to be observed by other persons to whom protected information is disclosed under this Act